 Effective Analysis techniques

 Though Charts in Excel, in default form, are very useful, we end up spending time modifying it to meet our needs often.
-The template takes those steps out of the way.
+The Data Visualization Column Chart Excel Template takes those steps out of the way.
 The template employs effective analysis and presentation techniques that are automatic.

 Highlighting categories that exceeded a threshold